Coat of arms of Cape Town

 The coat of arms of Cape Town is the traditional symbol of the municipality of Cape Town.
-The original arms from the 20th century are no longer in official use, though no new arms have yet been adopted.
+The arms are no longer in official use.

 History

 The original seal, depicting the arms of the city's founder, Jan van Riebeeck, supported by an anchor symbolising the Cape of Good Hope, was granted to the city by the Commissioner-General of the Batavian Republic in June 1804.
 In 1894, the municipal council placed the Van Riebeeck arms and anchor on a golden shield, and in 1898 it adopted a crest consisting of a mural crown ensigned of an anchor.

 In December 1899, the College of Arms in London issued Letters Patent which confirmed these arms, modified the crest, and added supporters.
 This achievement of arms, together with the new seal depicting them, was registered with the Cape Provincial Administration in 1956, and with the Bureau of Heraldry on 16 January 1972.

 In heraldic terms the coat of arms is described as follows: